satchel inv line hider line hider line hider line hider line hider line hider line hider

 There's some sort of display screen behind those curtains, but it's powered off.

 The display terminal itself doesn't have any buttons.
-I wonder if this long blue wire has anything to do with it.
+I wonder if this long yellow wire has anything to do with it.

 That...
 Would be my hypothesis.